kklin/spark/README.md

 $ kelda ssh 9f7ee
 ```

-All of the Spark commands are included in the container path.
+All of the Spark commands are included in the container's path.
 To launch the Spark shell,
 once SSH'ed into the container, run `spark-shell`:

 ```console